cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 ### Helper functions

-The Querying Chain MUST implement a function `generateQueryIdentifier`, which generates a unique query identifier:
+The querying chain MUST implement a function `generateQueryIdentifier`, which generates a unique query identifier:

 ```typescript
 function generateQueryIdentifier = () -> Identifier